-Starting a Business in Saudi Arabia as a Foreigner: Understanding the 3 Stage roadmap
+Starting a Foreign Business in Saudi Arabia: Understanding the 3-Stage Expansion Roadmap

 As of late 2025, Saudi Arabia hosts over 780 regional headquarters (RHQs) of international companies.
 With 100% foreign ownership now permitted in key strategic industries, establishing a business in Saudi Arabia has become an increasingly attractive option for international investors.